rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/_index.md

 ### HTTP Proxy

 Rancher requires internet access for some functionality (helm charts).
 Set proxy to your proxy server.
 Add your domain name or ip exceptions to the noProxy list.
-Make sure any worker cluster `controlplane` nodes are included in this list.
+Make sure your worker cluster `controlplane` nodes are included in this list.

 ```
 --set proxy="http://<username>:<password>@<proxy_url>:<proxy_port>/"